softwarefactory-project/sf-docs/docs/operator/zuul3_operator.rst

 * Set Where can this GitHub App be installed to "Any account"
 * Create the App
-* Verify in the 'Advanced' tab that the Ping payload works (green tick and 200 response)
-* Generate a Private key in the app settings page
+* In the 'General' tab generate a Private key for your application

-Then configure the github connection in sfconfig.yaml, add to the github_connections:
+Configure the Github connection in sfconfig.yaml, add to the github_connections:

 .. code-block:: yaml